mcdonc/breakonthru/README.rst

 Why use ``supervisor`` instead of a systemd unit to keep the various services running when they crash?
 I'm too lazy to look up the docs for the systemd unit config file, and I am the author of ``supervisor``.
 Patches accepted.
+Do note the logging output requirements, though.